 Getting To Know You Questions For Married Couples – Think you know your spouse?
 Ask them these questions and get to know your spouse even better!

-Karaoke At Home - If you have a Karaoke machine, sing your hearts out and laugh your heads off!
+Karaoke At Home – If you have a Karaoke machine, sing your hearts out and laugh your heads off!
 Duets are always more fun!
+If you don't have a Karaoke machine, search YouTube for karaoke songs.

 Pick Out A Book To Read To Each Other – Take turns reading a book that you'll both enjoy (for a little twist, pick one word such as “day” and you have to stop reading and kiss every time this word comes up in your book).